what happens if you put too much cement in concrete

 Too Much Paste in Proportion to Aggregate

-When you use too much paste, the resulting mix will be easier to use and place.
-This is because it is more liquid and will flow into the necessary spaces required.
+The resulting mix will be easier to use and place when you use too much paste.
+This is because it is more liquid and will flow into the required spaces.
 While this is a benefit, there is also a significant drawback.

-With less aggregate, there is less structural integrity, and the concrete is more likely to crack.
-This is especially the case under the extreme pressures concrete is often subjected to.
+Less aggregate means less structural integrity, and the concrete is more likely to crack.
+This is especially true under the extreme pressures concrete is often subjected to.
 These cracks can lead to further degradation and open spaces in the concrete that can fall victim to the freeze-thaw problems mentioned above.

 Another, perhaps less serious factor to consider with this ratio is the costs involved.
 Cement is the most expensive component of the concrete mix, and using more than you have to will incur unnecessary costs.
 While this can be minimal, the more concrete you require for your project, the more this stacks up.

 Creating and working with concrete is a balancing act and requires dedication and understanding.
-Utilize these warning signs to take note of potentially incorrect proportions in your concrete mix and adjust accordingly.
+Utilize these warning signs to note potentially incorrect proportions in your concrete mix and adjust accordingly.

 white and black marble floor